All About Colon Cancer

 Individuals with a family or personal history of colon cancer, inflammatory bowel disease, or genetic syndromes like FAP or HPNCC should have more frequent screenings.
 Your healthcare provider will advise you on when to begin screening as well as how often you will need to be screened.

 What are the signs of colon cancer?

 The early stages of colon cancer may not have any symptoms.
-This is why it is important to have screening tests done even though you may feel well.
+This is why it is important to have screening tests done even if you feel well.
 As a polyp grows into a tumor, it may bleed or obstruct the colon, causing symptoms.
 These symptoms include: